Installation and use

 Install all the packages in the tidyverse by running

-library(tidyverse)to load the core tidyverse and make available in your current R session.
+library(tidyverse)to load the core tidyverse and make it available in your current R session.

 Learn more about the tidyverse package at http://tidyverse.tidyverse.org.

-The core tidyverse includes the packages that you're likely to use in every day data analyses.
-As of tidyverse 1.1.0, the following packages are included in the core tidyverse:
+The core tidyverse includes the packages that you're likely to use in everyday data analyses.
+As of tidyverse 1.2.0, the following packages are included in the core tidyverse:

 purrr enhances R’s functional programming (FP) toolkit by providing a complete and consistent set of tools for working with functions and vectors.
 Once you master the basic concepts, purrr allows you to replace many for loops with code that is easier to write and more expressive.
 Learn more ...